Correlation

 What is Correlation in Statistics?

-A statistical relationship between two variables where changes in one are associated with changes in the other.
+Correlation is a statistical relationship between two variables where changes in one are associated with changes in the other.
+Positive correlation means both increase together; negative correlation means one increases as the other decreases; no correlation means no consistent pattern.

 What do students usually get wrong about Correlation?